banderson623/banderson623.github.com/_posts/2013-05-24-motivation.md

 2. "This ability is especially powerful when you act as a resource to others, providing the knowledge, products, expertise or support that they need.
 You are especially adept at **analyzing difficult problems and creatively applying your knowledge of systems and technology to solve those problems.**"

-3. "It should be pointed out that the creative, developmental side of your motivation is particularly powerful.
+3. "It should be pointed out that the **creative**, developmental side of your motivation is particularly powerful.
 You are strongly driven to **design** applications based on the things that you have learned."

-Design is all over the place!
-Making difficult problems manageable, complex ideas comprehendible.
+Design is all over the place.
+I enjoy attempting to make difficult problems manageable and complex ideas comprehendible.

 ## None of this means that I am any good